Calculator-Online.net

 Mean Value Theorem Calculator

-Enter the function f(x), specify the interval [a,b], and click “Calculate” to find the point “c” that satisfies the mean value theorem.
+Enter the function f(x), specify the interval [a,b], and click “Calculate” to determine the point c that satisfies the Mean Value Theorem, with step-by-step calculations shown.

 keyboard